Long before Julia Child, James Beard or Anthony Bourdain, Mary Randolph helped define American cuisine.

 Among the many other recipes this volume contains is what is widely thought to be the first American recipe for fried chicken: Randolph advises cooks to cut the birds up “as for the fricassee, dredge them well with flour, sprinkle them with salt” before immersing them into boiling lard and frying until they reach “a light brown.”

-Fried chicken has gone a lot of places since the 1800s, writes Julia Moskin for The New York Times, but her recipe has “never been substantially improved upon.”
+Fried chicken has gone a lot of places since the 1800s, says Julia Moskin for The New York Times, but her recipe has “never been substantially improved upon.”
 That said, there are countless ways to make fried chicken and countless opinions about whose chicken is the best, so it would be wise not to be too much of a purist when talking to fried chicken aficionados.

 Though Randolph was the first American to write down and publish a recipe for fried chicken, writes Bill Addison (former Dallas Morning News critic) for Atlanta Magazine, “Southern fried chicken’s murky origins stretch back much further.
 Certainly, we owe a debt to enslaved kitchen workers who perfected the dish—a fusion of cooking techniques from West Africans and perhaps Scottish settlers, who preferred frying their proteins rather than baking or boiling them as the English did.”